 “Felt like church without God.” ~ workshop participant

-Join us every other Sunday for a writing workshop & meetup at the Porch House — open to all writers in their twenties and thirties of any genre!
+Join us for a writing workshop & meetup at the Porch House — open to all writers in their twenties and thirties of any genre!

-Each week, we’ll begin with drinks (alcoholic and nonalcoholic options available) and a short social hour before pivoting into our reading discussion for the week, lovingly dubbed our daily ‘liturgy.’
+Each session, we’ll begin with drinks (alcoholic and non-alcoholic options available) and a short social hour before pivoting into our reading discussion for the week, lovingly dubbed our daily ‘liturgy.’
 Through generative prompts and writing exercises, this workshop will serve as a time to meditate, reflect, heal, create, and hopefully inspire works that continue on long after the workshop has ended.

 “Good writing works from a simple premise: your experience is not yours alone,

 but in some sense a metaphor for everyone’s.”